-The priciest Fitbit you can buy, the Surge was supposed to be its sports super watch.
+The Surge is still the priciest Fitbit you can buy and was originally billed as the company's sports super watch.
 That's harder to build than it sounds but the Surge is still worth a look if you want GPS for running routes (though its accuracy is debatable) as well as everyday activity tracking.
 It has a 5 ATM water resistance rating, though Fitbit advises against wearing it in the pool.

 Essential reading: Fitbit Blaze v Fitbit Surge

 A few more biggies that the Surge alone enjoys – music control and text notifications as well as Caller ID.
 Music is only during workouts but still might sway you over one of the other trackers.

 Wareable verdict: Fitbit Surge review

 A bit of a retro tracker, the One is now the same price as the Flex 2, which is odd.
 It differs by coming in a clip-on form factor, handy for bras and suchlike.
 It also has a clock and, like the Charge, offers elevation tracking.